ngjunsiang/laymansguide-src/season10/issue130/issue130.md

 ## Wall sockets and AC power

 On the other hand, alternating current (AC) from wall sockets has electric current flowing both ways—the current switches directions 50 or 60 times a second (see [this PDF of Worldwide AC Voltages & Frequencies](https://www.oaktreeproducts.com/img/product/description/List%20of%20Worldwide%20AC%20Voltages.pdf)).
 Connecting this directly to a device that needs DC is looking for trouble!
-This AC power source has to be converted to DC through an **AC-DC converter** (a.k.a. “power brick”, “power supply”, “AC adapter”, …), and that process currently only goes up to 80–90% at peak[^2].
+This AC power source has to be converted to DC through an **AC-DC converter** (a.k.a. “power brick”, “power supply”, “AC adapter”, …), and that process currently only goes up to 90% peak efficiency[^2].

 [^2]: AC-DC converters typically have a range of input power they can convert (e.g. 0–65 W for laptop adapters, 0–500 W for desktops).
 The efficiency is highest at about 50% of that load, and efficiency drops as the load increases or decreases from that point.

-That means if you have a desktop running at 100W (maybe while gaming or encoding video files), the *AC-DC converter alone* draws 110–125W at the wall socket, **wastes 10–25W** (in the form of heat), and provides 100W of power to the desktop.
+That means if you have a desktop running at 100W (maybe while gaming or encoding video files), the *AC-DC converter alone* draws 111W at the wall socket, **wastes 11W** (in the form of heat), and provides 100W of power to the desktop.

 And heat is the enemy of CPUs.